canada-ca/design-system/style-guide/index.md

     <li>presenting a series of more than 2 ideas or words as a vertical list</li>
     <li>using a short form for a long title instead of repeating it</li>
   </ul>
-  <h4>See how rule for using short sentences and paragraphs applies in French</h4>
+  <h4>See how the rule for using short sentences and paragraphs applies in French</h4>
   <ul>
     <li><span lang="fr"><a href="{{ site.urlconception }}/guide-redaction/#wp2-7">2.7 Utiliser des phrases et des paragraphes courts</a></span></li>
   </ul>